ACEnglish/kanpig/README.md

 # 👪 Trio Mode

-A proband along with its mother and father can be joint genotyped simultaneously with `kanpig trio`.
-This command is currently in development and therefore should be used with caution.
-The goal of a separate module is to increase genotyping accuracy in the proband as well as consistently applying shared haplotypes to the same paths through the variant graph, thus decreasing mendelian errors and more precisely identifying de novo SVs.
+A proband along with its mother and father can be joint genotyped simultaneously with `kanpig trio`.The goal of a separate module is to increase genotyping accuracy in the proband as well as consistently applying shared haplotypes to the same paths through the variant graph, thus decreasing mendelian errors and more precisely identifying de novo SVs.

-Instead of running kmedoid clustering on a set value of K, multiple are attempted (1 through 4) in order to find the optimal clustering of alternate haplotypes.
-In order to prevent spurious clusters, at least 3 reads must be present in all clusters for a K to be considered valid.
-Additionally, reads from a sample can only be found in up to two clusters.

-Missing features which should eventually be added include leveraging ploidy beds, `--hapsim` simplification, `--ab` enforcement.
+This mode works by running a MeanShift clustering on haplotype lengths to determine the value of K for Kmedoids clustering.
+After the haplotypes are clustered, the genotyper tests the liklihood of all possible inheritance patterns given each haplotype's coverage.

 ### `--msmin`
 When performing MeanShift clustering, the `min_bin_freq` controls the minimum number of reads to create a bin.

+### `--maxclust`
+The maximum number of clusters (i.e. highest K) allowed.
+This defaults to 5 to allow for the possibility of two parental haplotypes and one denovo variant in the proband.

 ### `--hps-weight` & `--len-weight`
 When building the distance matrix for kmedoid clustering, reads with different haplotagging HPs or in different MeanShift clusters will have the distance increased by `*= 1+weight`.

 ### `--lengthonly`
-Only cluster haplotypes based on lengths with MeanShift.
+(Experimental) Only cluster haplotypes based on lengths with MeanShift.
 This is ~3x faster, but comes at a cost to genotyping accuracy and mendelian consistency rate.

+# 🎨 Mosaic Mode

+Reads of samples from a single individual are pooled together and genotyped with the expectation that germline and somatic alleles are present.
+The germline variants will be genotyped as heterozygous or homozygous alt whereas the somatic variants will have the `FMT/FT` SOMATIC flag (0x64) populated.
+If multiple sets of input reads are provided (e.g. multiple tissues across a single individual), each sample will have an output `SAMPLE` column.
+However, all reads are pooled together during the clustering and up to `--maxclust` allowed.

+### `--bandwidth`
+When performing MeanShift clustering, length-based clusters must be at least `--bandwidth` base-pairs different in length.

+### `--alpha`, `--beta`, & `--soma-vaf`
+These parameters are for the modeling of somatic events.
+The defaults work well for benchmarking against the artificial HapMap Mix provided by the SMaHT network and their MIMS SV benchmark.
+In practical samples, with different VAF distributions of somatic events, these parameters may need to be tweaked.
+See XYZ for a detailed tutorial on how to these parameters impact the modeling.

 # 🐍 Python bindings
 Minimal python bindings are available for plup parsing.
 These can be installed via `maturin develop --features python`